 Once you’ve finalized your care plan for your baby, you can begin thinking about how you and your partner can shape your work day to accommodate your new schedule.

 How can you minimize the amount of “stuff” you’re bringing back and forth each day?
-If your baby is headed to daycare, the center will likely send you a list of things to pack for your baby, including:
+Here's a basic list to get you started:

 - Sleepwear (i.e. sleepsack, swaddle)